antaresproject/docs/docs/services/assets.md

    }
 });
 ```
-In the code above note that when determining the location, the (*.js) files' extensions are not given.
+In the code above, note that the (*.js) files' extensions are not provided when determining the location.

-**default** - determines the default set of packages which the application uses.
-The names contained in this table are an equivalent of the keys with the ascribed paths from the */js/require/main.js* file.
+**default** - defines the default set of packages used by the application.
+The names contained in this table are an equivalent of the keys which the paths from the */js/require/main.js* file are assigned to.

-**childs** - a set of scripts which will be loaded when scripts determined in default are loaded.
-The result is the following:
+**childs** - a set of scripts which will be loaded after the scripts determined in default are loaded.
+The result is as follows:
 ```js
 require(['/js/require/main.js'], function () {
     require(["jquery", "jquery-ui", "datetimepicker"], function ($) {